- numbers of contacts with parents and professionals;

 Question 2: What is the deadline for the Part 1 data submission?

-The deadline for completing the online submission form for your Part 1 data is November 30, 2018.
-It is important that you submit by the deadline, as your unduplicated count of parents served is required in order to determine the numbers of surveys that each Center will complete in Part 2 of the data collection (as mentioned above, the Program Measures Survey, formerly known as the Impact Survey).
+The deadline for completing the online submission form for your Part 1 data is November 17, 2023.
+It is important that you submit by the deadline, as your unduplicated count of parents and youth served is required in order to determine the numbers of surveys that each Center will complete in Part 2 of the data collection (as mentioned above, the Program Measures Survey).

-Further below, we explain how your Center’s unduplicated count of parents served will be used to determine how many surveys your Center will complete in Part 2.
+Further below, we explain how your Center’s unduplicated count of parents and youth/adults served will be used to determine how many surveys your Center will complete in Part 2.

 Back to top Question 3: What happens if, at this point, our Center cannot get an unduplicated count?